 Shapes and sizes

-The Cratex wheels, points, cones, blocks and sticks listed in this catalog are all available as standard products.
+The Cratex small wheels, large wheels, points, cones, blocks and sticks listed in this catalog are all available as standard products.
 The occasional need for non-catalog shapes or compositions can usually be solved by adapting or modifying standard shapes and compositions to meet special requirements.
 Several wheels can be mounted in series for added width. the abrasive action of the wheels can be softened by using lower operating speeds and lighter work pressures.
 Cratex rubber bonded abrasives can also be dressed or shaped to special contours using conventional abrasive wheel dressing tools and methods.
 Contact a customer services representative for further information.

 All Cratex rubberized abrasives are made and safely inspected to the requirements of American National Standards Institute (ANSI) publication, B7.1 safety requirements for the use, care and protection of abrasive wheels.
 This publication should be made available to all operators of Cratex products.
 Copies of this publication are available from: